maboa/MDN/Buffering-Seeking-and-Time-Ranges.md

 TimeRanges Object
 -----------------

-TimeRanges are a series of non-overlapping ranges of time with start and stop times.
+TimeRanges are a series of non-overlapping ranges of time, with start and stop times.
 More about [TimeRanges](https://developer.mozilla.org/en-US/docs/Web/API/TimeRanges)

 A TimeRanges Object consists of the following properties: